Dogth/Weather/README.md

 # Weather
-Show weather using Yandex.Weather API
+Website that "*shows*" weather forecast for any chosen place using Yandex.Weather API